nvda-es/devguides_translation/original_docs/spladdoninternals.md

 When I started writing this feature, the first thing I thought about was its name.
 I felt "cart learn mode" didn't really convey the picture - after all, I reasoned that broadcasters will use this feature to explore cart assignments.
 Thus the name "Cart Explorer" was chosen - in effect, when you use this feature, you are browsing jingle assignments in preparation for a show.

 Next, I read JAWS script documentation to get a glimpse of how Brian has managed to implement cart learn mode.
-In JAWS scripts, script settings are stored in the user configuration directory (typically this is %systemdrive%\Users\%username%\AppDate\Roaming\Freedom Scientific\JAWS\%JAWSVersion%\Settings\Enu; Brian, please correct me if I'm wrong).
+In JAWS scripts, script settings are stored in the user configuration directory (typically this is %systemdrive%\Users\%username%\AppData\Roaming\Freedom Scientific\JAWS\%JAWSVersion%\Settings\Enu; Brian, please correct me if I'm wrong).
 A section of this script configuration file is dedicated to carts, and JAWS scripts use a map of key names and cart values to announce cart information while cart learn mode is active.

 Based on this information, I started writing an ini file parser, seeing that broadcasters would store cart assignments in a configuration database.
 This was prone to a number of errors, including wrong cart name format, nonexistent cart key assignment, invalid configuration format and others.
-I once wrote a blog post (on this blog) explaining how this worked (times have changed, as you'll see very soon).
+I once wrote a blog post (on my personal blog) explaining how this worked (times have changed, as you'll see very soon).

 Then I became curious as to how Studio stores its own cart banks, and naturally, I opened the folder where carts were stored and opened each .cart file in Notepad++ (a very handy text editor).
 From reading the cart bank format (explained below), I thought it might be useful to write a cart bank file parser.
 Thus I resumed writing Cart Explorer routines, this time incorporating the cart bank format, not forgetting to handle suttle errors, and this is the routine used in add-on releases up to 5.x (6.0 uses a completely different yet related routine, as you'll see).